bevyengine/bevy-website/content/learn/book/releasing-projects/libraries-for-bevy.md

 A few conventions go a long way:

 - **Expose a plugin.** The standard entry point for a Bevy library is a [`Plugin`](https://docs.rs/bevy/latest/bevy/app/trait.Plugin.html).
 Even if your crate is simple, wrapping your setup logic in a plugin gives users a consistent, predictable way to integrate it: `app.add_plugins(YourPlugin)`.
-- **Use the ECS where it makes sense.** Bevy users expect their crates to use components, resources, events and messages.
+- **Use the ECS where it makes sense.** Bevy users expect their crates to use components, resources, events, and messages.
 Structuring your crate to use them makes it easier to extend, modify and inspect.
 - **Don't panic.** Library code should almost never crash.
 Program defensively, and return `Result` when something goes wrong.
 Log an error or warning if there's nowhere to return.
 Reserve panics exclusively for upholding soundness invariants.
 Read more about [handling errors here](@/learn/book/control-flow/handling-errors.md).
 - **Follow Rust API guidelines.** The [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/) are a great reference for naming, documentation, and API design.
 - **Use feature flags to make expensive or niche functionality opt-in.** If your crate has optional integrations (e.g. serialization, debug tooling, support for specific Bevy subsystems), gate them behind [Cargo features](https://doc.rust-lang.org/cargo/reference/features.html) rather than pulling everything in by default.
 This keeps compile times down and avoids forcing unwanted dependencies on your users.
 A few guidelines: